 Reconstruction Statistics

 The basic statistics for iMR540 are displayed in Table 1.
 Notably, reactions are categorized as 1) internal reactions, occurring entirely within the cytoplasm; 2) transport reactions, involving translocation of at least one chemical species across the cell membrane; and 3) exchange reactions, which supply metabolites to or remove metabolites from the model.
 Of the 586 internal reactions in our network, over 85% have been assigned to at least one gene.
+This is a rather high percentage, with most models …?
 We suspect that a major reason for this high percentage of gene-associated reactions was our use of likelihood based gap filling, which resulted in the automated addition of 66 genes to our reconstruction before manual curation.
 Furthermore, we relied heavily on biochemical knowledge from literature sources, particularly regarding recently-elucidated biosynthesis pathways that were not initially available in annotation databases.
 Our combined use of maximum likelihood gap filling and reliance on published literature sources are the likely explanations for our consistent ties to gene homology.

 Another salient detail of our reconstruction is that it includes many “dead-end” metabolites and reactions that cannot be synthesized or consumed.
 Although such metabolites and reactions cannot yet be included in our simulatable model, because they are all have at least one gene association supporting their involvement in metabolism, we have included them in our metabolic reconstruction.
 They represent excellent candidates for further exploration of M. maripaludis metabolism, particularly as full synthesis or consumption pathways are elucidated, allowing iMR540 to be updated and expanded in the future.